MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/teams-workload.md

 In most medium-sized and large organizations, you should run an IT pilot with your stakeholders from Phase 1 and early adopters and technical enthusiasts in your organization.
 During the IT pilot:

 - Choose a Teams business scenario in which the participants of the IT pilot can practice.
 See the [Microsoft Teams getting started kit](http://microsoft.com/download/56505) for ideas.
-- Give your pilot participants a set of exercises to test Teams chatting, file storage, meetings, and other capabilities.
+- Give your pilot participants a set of exercises to test Teams-based chats, file storage, meetings, and other capabilities.
 - Determine your change management strategy and produce materials to drive organization-wide user adoption.
-Change management materials can include announcement text, internal training plans, hallway posters, and presentations to inform your organization about Teams and its benefits with the goals of raising awareness and driving usage.
+Change management materials can include email-based announcement text, internal training plans, hallway posters, and presentations to inform your organization about Teams and its benefits with the goals of raising awareness and driving usage.
 See [change management strategy for Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/change-management-strategy) for some ideas.
 - Have your IT pilot participants review the change management strategy materials based on their experiences.
 They can provide tips on best practices and advice on how to best describe the benefits of Teams and how to use it for collaboration and teamwork.

 #### Result